 Letting out a property can be a lucrative business, with rental values outstripping sale returns in many areas.
 But there’s a fine art to getting the letting game right and there’s often a lot of work that needs to be done before your house is at its best.

 Here are the changes and decisions you may need to make before renting out your home – and a few ways to help maximise your returns.

 Is it furnished or unfurnished?

 This will depend primarily on the kind of people you expect to be living there.
-People moving in for short periods of time will generally want a furnished property, so if you’re looking for tenants to stay for six months then it’s probably best keep good-quality furniture on-site.
+People moving in for short periods of time will generally want a furnished property, so if you’re looking for tenants to stay for six months then it’s probably best to keep good-quality furniture on-site.
 If you’re hoping for longer tenancies, perhaps with professional people or families, furniture is less important.

 If you decide to supply furniture, it must be compliant with health and safety regulations.

 Price competitively and advertise well

 If you have a four-bedroom house, is that how you’ll market it?
 Or will you list it as a three-bedroom house with a study or nursery?
 This again depends a lot on who you expect will want to move to your area.
 If it’s a very student part of the country, ‘more bedrooms’ is generally better.
 But if the area is very family-friendly then a playroom might be more suitable.

 Check the building

 Get a surveyor to make sure your building is sound.
 Large cracks are a giveaway, but subsidence could occur almost unnoticed.
 You shouldn’t rent out a building that suffers from damp or one that is in a state of serious disrepair.

 Finish any work that’s in progress.
 Unfinished projects look shabby, and nobody believes a landlord when they say “it’ll be sorted by the time you move in” – the whole house needs to be sorted well in advance of viewings.
 Ensure everything works, including all the taps and all the light bulbs.